Poeschl/Hassio-Addons/ICantBelieveItsNotValetudo/README.md

 ## PNG image

-The generated image will be served on `http://<hassio-address>:3000/api/map/image`
+The generated image will be served over the Hass.io Ingress feature.
+So the floor plan can be accessed via the build-in side panel or the auto-configured mqtt camera.